boozallen/ads-final/README.md

 **(m)**

 Configuration management was greatly simplified by leveraging Docker’s tool suite, which encapsulates away many traditional configuration steps.
-Docker Machine was used to provision and post-provision AWS EC2 instances so they are immediately ready for Docker-based deployments.
+Docker Machine is used to provision and post-provision AWS EC2 instances so they are immediately ready for Docker-based deployments.
 After provisioning, the Docker engine pulls and builds containers from the Docker repository.
 Docker Compose implicitly injects the appropriate environment variables into the containers to connect frontend to API to database.
 The /bin directory in the repo contains all the necessary scripts to utilize the described Docker workflow.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/DevOps-Process.md